unosgeo/challenge1_2019/workshops/postgis/source/en/loading_data.rst

    .. image:: ./screenshots/qgis_postgis_04.png
       :class: inline

 #.
 Click the **Ok** button to create the table.
-It may take a few minutes to load, but this is the largest file in our test set.
+It may take a few minutes to load, but this is the largest file in our data set.

 #.
 Repeat the import process for the remaining shapefiles in the data directory: